Back

 As an employer, it’s important to understand the value of PTO and how PTO payout works.
 You should also know which states require employers to pay unused vacation or sick time; how PTO payout is taxed; and how different circumstances affect PTO payout, such as when an employee quits versus when their employment is terminated.

 When a person can cash out their PTO depends on the laws of the state you’re in, and your company’s policies.
-Some states require employers to pay out unused PTO, but most states leave it up to each company’s PTO policies or employment agreements.
+Some states require employers to pay out unused PTO when a person leaves the company.
+Other states prohibit "use-it-or-lose-it" policies for vacation, sick leave, or both.
+Most states, however, leave it up to each company’s PTO policies or employment agreements.

 Most of the time, employees can only cash out unused vacation time and other PTO in the form of a payout when they leave their company, whether retiring, quitting, or being fired.